rosswintle/sync-pinboard/readme.txt

 == Description ==

-This plugin copies bookmarks from pinboard.in into a custom post type and the Pinboard tags into a custom taxonomy.
-It:
+This plugin copies bookmarks from [pinboard.in](https://pinboard.in/) into a custom post type and the Pinboard tags into a custom taxonomy.

+*Note:* This is not an official Pinboard plugin.
+If you have any problems please direct them to the WordPress support forums for this plugin.

+This plugin:

 * runs automatically using either wp-cron or manually using [wp-cli](https://wp-cli.org/)
 * uses the official Pinboard API (you will need your API key)